tumagonx/nwjs_docs_old/How-to-use-3rd-party-node.js-modules-in-node-webkit.md

 To install nw-gyp, run `npm install nw-gyp -g`.

-To run nw-gyp, please meet its [requirements](https://github.com/rogerwang/nw-gyp#installation) (you'll need a proper Python engine and C/C++ compiler).
+Before actually using nw-gyp, please meet its [requirements](https://github.com/rogerwang/nw-gyp#installation) (you'll need a proper Python engine and C/C++ compiler).
 These requirements are not different from node-gyp's.

 To build a module for node-webkit, you may at first obtain it from an npm package, as if for Node.js (`npm install modulename`), but then rebuild it for node-webkit (`nw-gyp rebuild --target=0.5.0`).